ankushsaini44/angularjs-file-upload-guide/README.md

     serializer_class = FooSerializer
 ```

 This will simply provide an endpoint for uploading images with some extra ```name``` parameter to the server.
-As you can see ```MultipartParser``` is being used in the view additionaly.
+As you can see ```MultipartParser``` is also used in the view.

-> ```MultipartParser``` is a parser for multipart form data, which may include file data.
-It parses the incoming bytestream as a multipart encoded form, and returns a DataAndFiles object.
+> ```MultipartParser``` is a parser for multipart form data which may include some file data.
+It parses the incoming bytestream as a multipart encoded form and returns a DataAndFiles object.

 ## Angular project setup

-Second, we will create a form with a file input, controller and resource service.
+Second, we will create a form with a file input, controller and a resource service.

 ```html
 <p ng-if="newFoo">